litestar-org/litestar/docs/usage/websockets.rst

 .. important::
     Injected dependencies work on the level of the underlying **route handler**.
-This means they won't be re-evaluated every time the listener function is called.
+This means they will not be re-evaluated every time the listener function is called.

 The following example makes use of :ref:`yield dependencies <yield_dependencies>` and the fact that dependencies are only evaluated once for every connection; The step after